 At the completion of the program, students are expected to:

-- use current knowledge and skills based on industry standards to design network solutions.
+- design network solutions using current knowledge and skills based on industry standards.

 - develop designed network solutions as a member of a team.